pahihu/mumps/README.md

   * standard handle redirection in JOB
   * socket communication options (SO_REUSEADDR, SO_NOSIGPIPE)
   * robust error handling in MUMPS environment initialization
+  * no writer deadlock due to full dirty queue

 **NOTE**: Use the code!
 Good luck!